Sabirhussainbalal/13-tkinter-projects/README.md

 6. **Digital Clock**
    A simple digital clock that shows the current time.

-7. **Handwriting Recognition**
+7. **Handwriting**
-   Recognizes and converts handwritten text from an image into digital text.
+   Converts input text into a handwritten style and generates an image of the handwritten text.

 8. **Internet Speed Test**
    Tests the speed of your internet connection.